Anxiety and PTSD intervention

-This limbic system maintains traumatic memories in an isolated memory network that is associated with emotions and physical sensations.
-The traumatic memories can be continually triggered when you experience events similar to the difficult experiences you have been through.
 Often the memory itself is long forgotten, but the painful feelings such as anxiety, panic, anger or despair are continually triggered in the present.
 Your ability to live in the present and learn from new experiences can therefore become inhibited.

 EMDR helps create the connections between your brain’s memory networks, enabling your brain to process the traumatic memory in a very natural way.
 We can work together with your own work book so you cab monitor your progress.